NDevTK/chromiumwiki/extensions_api.md

 A comprehensive security audit of the entire extensions API surface area is necessary.
 This audit should encompass several key areas:

 * **Permissions System:** The `permission_manager.cc` file and the `permission_request_manager.cc` file reveal the core permission management logic.
 A thorough review is needed to ensure that the permission system is robust and prevents unauthorized access.
 Consider implementing additional security measures, such as input sanitization and more granular permission controls.
+The code handles permission requests from renderers, maintains a list of pending requests, and interacts with individual permission contexts to determine the appropriate permission status.
+The code uses a delegate pattern and interacts with the `PermissionRequestManager` to handle permission prompts.
+The code includes mechanisms for handling permission changes and notifying subscribers.
+Potential vulnerabilities include race conditions in handling concurrent permission requests, insufficient input validation in permission requests, and improper error handling in permission grant mechanisms.
+The interaction with the `PermissionRequestManager` needs further analysis to understand how permission prompts are handled and how this impacts security.

 * **Communication Channels:** The `message_service.cc` file implements the core messaging logic for extensions.
 A thorough security review is needed to address potential vulnerabilities in message handling, channel management, input validation, authorization, error handling, concurrency, and sandboxing.
 Consider implementing additional security measures, such as message signing and encryption, to protect against message tampering and unauthorized access.
 The handling of incognito mode and lazy background pages should be carefully reviewed to ensure that they do not introduce security vulnerabilities.